 Each evening the teams’ have a debriefing and stories are shared of the day’s events – these are all spoken in Danish.
 It was fortunate James had his friend Thomas to translate as he found himself the subject of a little joke – “James what happened today?
 Cycling on the left side towards the oncoming cars?!”
 All heads turn to James.
 “Erm yes….
 I thought I was cycling at home in the UK for a moment!
 Oops”.

-James witnessed a 64 year old cyclist thrown off his bike, over his handle bars and into a bush.
-Fortunately the man came away unscathed, permitting James to cry with laughter at the solid superman pose the guy maintained while flying through the air.
-By the end of the day James and his team had racked up a total of 360km
+James witnessed a 64-year-old cyclist thrown off his bike, over his handlebars and into a bush.
+Fortunately, the man came away unscathed, permitting James to cry with laughter at the solid superman pose the guy maintained while flying through the air.
+By the end of the day, James and his team had racked up a total of 360km

 The A team

 After spending the morning with electric pad’s attached to his Achilles, James found himself in the ‘A-Team’ for the final leg of his journey.
-On the final push to 500km the group decided to show ‘the British guy’ what Danish Road Cycling is all about and upped the pace.
+On the final push to 500km, the group decided to show ‘the British guy’ what Danish Road Cycling is all about and upped the pace.
 ‘They nearly killed me!
 They certainly pushed me to my absolute limits, but I loved it!’

-James crossed the finish line at the beautiful destination of Lübeck having racked up at total of 475km cycled over the 4 days, saying ‘it was one of the best and most challenging things I have ever done but I spent my time surrounded by great people, enjoying great food and having great laughs.
-The scenery and weather was amazing and everyone arrived safely in one piece, minus a few cuts and bruises for some”.
+James crossed the finish line at the beautiful destination of Lübeck having racked up a total of 475km cycled over the 4 days, saying ‘it was one of the best and most challenging things I have ever done but I spent my time surrounded by great people, enjoying great food and having great laughs.
+The scenery and weather were amazing and everyone arrived safely in one piece, minus a few cuts and bruises for some”.

 Well done James!